MarianPetlovanyi/winstars-ai-technical-task/README.md

 ### Demo
-Recommended to ber runned from root directory.
+Recommended to be runned from root directory and read disclaimer above.
 ```bash
 python inference.py
 ```